Creating Multiple RSS Feeds from Webflow CMS Collections

 • organize content by topic or audience

-• power multiple newsletters or apps
+• power multiple newsletters or applications

-• keep feeds focused and relevant
+• keep RSS feeds focused and relevant

 Conclusion